microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/ios/GetStartedOverview.md

 Fluent UI iOS includes an expanding library of controls written in Swift and supporting Objective-C. These controls implement the Fluent Design language and provide consistency across Microsoft experiences.

 Documentation for the controls is a work in progress.
 Some controls can be found in the <a href="#/controls/ios" >Controls section</a> of this site.
-To view the full list, see [Fluent UI Apple GitHub source folder](https://github.com/microsoft/fluentui-apple/tree/master/ios/FluentUI).
+To view the full list, see the [Fluent UI Apple GitHub source folder](https://github.com/microsoft/fluentui-apple/tree/master/ios/FluentUI).

 ### Start developing

-Setup instructions and more information can be found in [Fluent UI Apple readme](https://github.com/microsoft/fluentui-apple/blob/master/README.md).
+Setup instructions and more information can be found in the [Fluent UI Apple readme](https://github.com/microsoft/fluentui-apple/blob/master/README.md).